a baseboard heater with its cover off

 Baseboard heating energy efficiency in a home

-Baseboard heating warms by room, so large houses will require multiple units.
+Baseboard heating warms each room, so large houses will require multiple units.

 The Pros and Cons of Baseboard Heaters